 The School may arrange for individual instruction at home for students who are unable to attend school because of an accident, illness, or disability.
 Such instruction may be arranged upon receipt of documentation of the student's condition from a physician.
-For more information, contact Nancy Nimmo at 440-647-7934 or school counselor.
+For more information, contact Director of Student Services Daniel Rahm at 440-647-7907 or contact your school counselor.